rdkcentral/rdk-halif-hdmi_cec/docs/pages/hdmi-cec_halSpec.md

 ### Variability Management

-Any changes in the `APIs` should be reviewed and approved by the component architects.
+Any changes in the `APIs` must be reviewed and approved by the component architects.

 ### Platform or Product Customization